trevorkeenan/traitPlasticity/README.md

 ### Download compiled database

-You can download a compiled version of the TRIP database from:
+You can download a compiled version of the CANTRIP database from:

 1. Releases we have posted on [github](https://github.com/trevorkeenan/traitPlasticity/releases).
 2. The [traitPlasticity.data](https://github.com/traitecoevo/traitPlasticity.data) package for `R` (in development).